Kristina01111000/Drws_site/README.md

 - make a staff account, remove administrator account if needed
 - Check on other account how the course content that we don’t have access to yet looks
 - module ->  lesson, 4 -> four (for elements, not month)
-- check text color settings, he wnts "say what you think" to be a different color
+- check text color settings, he wants "say what you think" to be a different color
+- add staff account, different if spaces allowed

 Manager of youtube now also -> can change/add etc videos and everything